blessedwithsins/aks-terraform/README.md

 # aks-terraform

 This is to create an AKS Cluster using Terraform.
-I have used Visual Studio Code to create my file using intellisense extension for Terraform.
+I have used Visual Studio Code to create my files using intellisense extension for Terraform.

 https://code.visualstudio.com/docs/editor/intellisense